openpolitics/manifesto/economy.md

 requirement to register land option agreements, transactions and prices."

 ## Ownership
-When you buy something, it should be owned (not a license to use).
+When you buy something (human-made), it should be owned (not a license to use).
 A preventative measure to reduce risk of vendor lock-in and promote ability to fix and modify purchased products.